Abstract Factory Design Pattern in C#

 In this article, I will discuss the Abstract Factory Design Pattern in C# with Examples.
 Please read our previous article discussing the Factory Method Design Pattern in C# with an example.
 The Abstract Factory Design Pattern belongs to the creational design pattern category and is one of the most used design patterns in real-world applications.
 As part of this article, we will discuss the following things.

-4. When to use Abstract Factory Design Pattern.
+4. Differences Between Abstract Factory and Factory Method Design Pattern.

 What is the Abstract Factory Design Pattern?

-According to the Gang of Four Definition, The Abstract Factory Design Pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.
+According to the Gang of Four Definition, The Abstract Factory Design Pattern provides a way to encapsulate a group of factories with a common theme without specifying their concrete classes.

 Abstract means hiding some information, factory means which produces the products, and pattern means a design.
 So, the Abstract Factory Pattern is a software design pattern that provides a way to encapsulate a group of individual factories that have a common theme.

-In simple words, we can say that the Abstract Factory is a super factory that creates other factories.
-This Abstract Factory is also called the Factory of Factories.
-That means the Abstract Factory design pattern provides an interface for creating families of related or dependent products but leaves the actual object creation to the concrete factory classes.
-If this is unclear now, don’t worry; we will explain this with one Real-time Example.
+In simple words, the Abstract Factory is a super factory that creates other factories.
+It is also called the Factory of Factories.
+The Abstract Factory design pattern provides an interface for creating families of related or dependent products but leaves the actual object creation to the concrete factory classes.

 • AbstractFactory: Declares an interface for operations that create abstract products.
 This will be an interface for operations that will create Abstract Product objects.